MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 0,false,False,no,No then the corresponding users won't have take away menu 1,true,True,yes,Yes then the corresponding users will have take away menu

+take_away_waiter_own_order
+If these setting have any value from 1,true,True,yes,Yes then the takeaway orders will be filtered to current waiter's order only

 items_search_fields
 Default is id,name,detail